-"""Ditto Personalized Mixin"""
+"""Ditto Personalized Mixin."""

 import warnings

-from logging import INFO, WARN
+from logging import ERROR, INFO, WARN

 from typing import Any, Protocol, cast, runtime_checkable